Jayman391/bertcli/README.md

 *for now only the topic modeling section is functional*

-*you might also need to rerun the script a few times to get a good partition of the data, as sometimes the clustering algorithm gets stuck in a local optimum which has only two clusters*
+*for data sets under ~5000 documents, you might also need to rerun the script a few times to get a good partition of the data, as sometimes the clustering algorithm gets stuck in a local optimum which has only two clusters*

 *there are also some runtime errors that occur somewhat regularly, another cause to rerun the script.
 There are some bugs already open on the issues page in the repo*